fdegier/homebridge-jablotron-alarm/README.md

 	sudo reboot

 The Pi will now reboot and after a couple of minutes it will be back online and Homebridge will be up and running.

+**Usage**
+Now that we have connected the Pi to Jablotron and our Homekit we can start to control Jablotron via Homekit but also automate it.

+The current setup of Jablotron as an Alarm System in Homekit requires user authentication when executing automations.
+For example when the first person arrives home, turn the alarm off.
+This will prompt a notification on your iOS device or watch asking if you want to execute this command.

+This works every time and has the added benefit of being more secure, alternatively it is possible to make the Jablotron alarm appear as a switch and then the automation will work without confirmation.

+If you want to use Siri for controlling the alarm, you need to create a scene, which switches the alarm on or off and then ask Siri to set that scene.